Howard S. HershenhornPartner

 In May 2010 he was appointed as an Adjunct Professor at Brooklyn Law School.
 In the fall semester of each academic year since, he has taught a 16 week 2 credit course that he created entitled "A Practical Seminar in Personal Injury and Medical Malpractice."
 His students have consistently rated him as "excellent" and many have commented that he is "the best professor," teaching the "best class" they have "ever taken."
 He has also chaired, designed, and taught courses for the New York State Bar Association and has been the Overall Planning Chair for the annual five-city Construction Site Accident Program.
 He is often requested to lecture national audiences for the American Bar Association and private Continuing Legal Education firms on the subjects of Construction Site Accidents, Car Accidents, Automotive Products Liability, Premises Liability and Medical Malpractice.
 His numerous articles have been published by the New York Law Journal the New York State Bar Journal and Medical Malpractice Law and Strategy.

 Howard Hershenhorn's legal acumen has been recognized by the non-legal community as well as the legal community throughout the country.
 He has appeared on CNN, ABC News, CBS News, WPIX and has been interviewed and quoted by The New York Times, Daily News, Newsday and New York Post.

 He is a member of the Board of Directors, the Medical Malpractice Committee and the Construction Accident Committee of The New York State Trial Lawyers Association.
 Howard is also a member of the Brooklyn Law School's Presidents Advisory Council.
-In 2012, he was reelected to his third term as Trustee of the Village in which he resides, and also serves his community as the Park Commissioner and as an active basketball and baseball coach.
+In 2014, he was reelected to his fourth term as Trustee of the Village in which he resides, and also serves his community as the Park Commissioner and as an active basketball and baseball coach.